docker/docs/engine/reference/commandline/README.md

 # Updating the YAML files

 The process for generating the YAML files is still in flux.
 Check with
-@thajestah or @frenchben.
+@thaJeztah.
 Be sure to generate the YAML files with the correct branch of `docker/docker` checked out (probably not `master`).

 After generating the YAML files, replace the YAML files in